In just a short time, we will be leaving Seattle, right at the height of tourist season, when activities in Seattle for families are abundant.

-As we say our good-byes to the city we’ve called home for the past seven years, I thought I would share our favorite activities in Seattle for families.
+As we say our good-byes to the city we’ve called home for the past seven years, I want to share with you our favorite activities in Seattle for families.
 Although these activities are great to do in the summer, you can pretty much do them any time of the year.

 See animals at Woodland Park Zoo